 0161 211 9604

 Ancoats General Store

 Don’t head towards the Ancoats General Store expecting a Spar where you can pick up some bog roll, bleach and a box of matches.
 Oh no. This place is much more of a foodie haven than a supermarket with a fantastic range of local food and drink available as well as a little coffee shop and bakery.
-You can get your mitts on some mouth-watering doughnuts in one aisle, some locally made BBQ sauce in another, some Moss Side Cider in the next and finish it all off with a little pork pie that was cooked that very day by a housewife in Beswick.
-It’s brilliant.
 Even if you’re just popping in for some booze – their selection is legendary and you’ll be sure to find something you want.
 You can probably buy bog roll, matches and bleach too – I was only messing about.

 Ancoats General Store, 57 Great Ancoats Street, corner of Blossom Street, Manchester M4 5AB